MMartinsar/Personal-Survey-Form/README.md

 - Required
 - Min & Max

-For the looks of the survey I used a CSS document connected to the HTML where I defined the IDs and other attribute customizations.
+For the looks of the survey I used a CSS document connected to the HTML, where I defined the IDs and other attribute customizations.